 MBSD maintains two Pool Netting processes.
 The purpose of each process is to reduce the number of pool settlements by netting Pool Instructs stemming from TBA Netting Process and trade-for-trade activity to arrive at a single net position in a particular pool number for next-day delivery date.
-Although the initial Pool Netting runs daily, the majority of Pool Netting activity follows the SIFMA calendar.
-The initial Pool Netting process includes pool allocations that were timely submitted on 48 Hour Day by the deadline established by SIFMA.
+Although the initial Pool Netting process includes pool allocations that were timely submitted on 48 Hour Day by the deadline established by SIFMA.
 The second Pool Netting process is referred to as "Expanded Pool Netting."
 The Expanded Pool Netting process includes pool allocations that were not submitted by the deadline established for the initial Pool Netting process.
 The Expanded Pool Netting process occurs four times per month in accordance with the SIFMA designated settlement date.

-At the start of each netting cycle, all Pool Instructs active in the system are evaluated for potential inclusion in Pool Netting.
-15 Any compared Pool Instructs that are not eligible for Pool Netting will be converted into settlement obligations.
+At the start of each netting cycle, all Pool Instructs active in the system are evaluated for potential inclusion in Pool Netting.15 Any compared Pool Instructs that are not eligible for Pool Netting will be converted into settlement obligations.
 Any uncompared Pool Instructs will be purged from the system.
-Members may elect to exclude their Pool Instructs from Pool Netting by submitting a customer delivery request ("CDR")
+Members may elect to exclude their Pool Instructs from Pool Netting by submitting a customer delivery request ("CDR") through the EPN system.
+Pool Instructs in a CDR state are precluded from operational netting; however, the current face of all long CDR Pool Instructs are totaled to establish an aggregated long CDR amount in the same pool number, and the current face of all short CDR Pool Instructs are totaled to establish an aggregated short CDR amount in the same pool number.